 A woman's frame size is based on her height and wrist circumference.
 Women have large frames if they are under 5 feet 2 inches tall and their wrist circumference is over 5.75 inches, if they are 5 feet 2 inches to 5 feet 5 inches with wrist circumference over 6.25 inches, or if they are over 5 feet 5 inches tall with a wrist size of over 6.5 inches around, according to MedlinePlus.
 Women within each height category -- with smaller wrist sizes – are classified as either small- or medium-framed.

-Ideal Weight Men
+Ideal Weight for Men

 The University of Washington suggests that men should weigh 106 pounds for the first 5 feet of height plus 6 pounds for each inch of height over 5 feet – plus 10 percent for men with large frame sizes.
-This method for determining ideal body weight is also known as the Hamwi formula.
+This method for calculating ideal body weight is also known as the Hamwi formula.
 For example, a large-framed man who is 5 feet 10 inches tall has an ideal body weight of 183 pounds.
 A large-framed man who is 6 feet 2 inches tall has an ideal weight of 209 pounds.

-Ideal Weight Women
+Ideal Weight for Women

 According to the University of Washington, women should weigh 100 pounds for the first five feet of height plus 5 pounds for each additional inch over five feet – plus 10 percent to account for large frame sizes.
 For example, a large-framed woman who is 5 feet 3 inches tall has an ideal body weight of 127 pounds.
 Women with large frames who are 5 feet 8 inches tall have ideal body weight of 154 pounds, using the same Hamwi formula.

-If you’re a bodybuilder, or an athlete who has a large amount of muscle mass, you might be heavier than the University of Washington’s ideal body weight recommendations but still have a low body fat percentage; if so, you’re not necessarily unhealthy or obese.
-Ask your doctor or a personal trainer to estimate your body fat percentage to make sure you’re within an acceptable range.
+If you're a bodybuilder, or an athlete who has a large amount of muscle mass, you might be heavier than the University of Washington's ideal body weight recommendations but still have a low body fat percentage; if so, you're not necessarily unhealthy nor have obesity.
+Ask your doctor or a personal trainer to estimate your body fat percentage to make sure you're within an acceptable range.
 According to the American Council on Exercise, which provides an online body-fat calculator, female athletes usually have about 14 to 20 percent body fat, while male athletes generally have body fat percentages of 6 to 13 percent.